aless80/pypuma-Obsolete/README.md

 s1,s2,t1,t2 are hardcoded
 I renamed scripts from panda to puma and rebuild the setup.
 I might have forgotten something somewhere
 Finish renaming all 'panda' to 'puma' int his README. rewrite this README.
 Anaconda nice to mention.
-Update the example from pandas to puma
+Update the example from pandas to puma. update citations and descriptions

 ## PyPuma (Python Puma)
 Python implementation of PUMA (PANDA Using MicroRNA Associations)